 Also on the Shenandoah Spirits trail is Pale Fire Brewing in Harrisonburg.
 Pale Fire has a classic music theme, so their brews have cool names like Lucille Oatmeal Stout and Major Tom IPA.

 The Shenandoah BeerWerks Trail includes only breweries and the list grows every week.
-We visited Basic City Beer last week, which only opened eight days prior.
-It is in Waynesboro, which, co-owner Bart Lanham told us, recently won the title of cleanest water in Virginia.
+Basic City Beer is in Waynesboro, which, co-owner Bart Lanham told us, won the title of cleanest water in Virginia.
 No wonder Miller Coors (definitely NOT a craft brewer) opened a plant nearby.

 Also in Waynesboro, Stable Craft Brewing is owned and operated by an award-winning chef so the food might even be better than the beer (shhh, do not tell Chris, the brewmaster).
 The restaurant/draftroom are located in a magnificent repurposed stable and the grounds are gorgeous.